Purpose

 Inclusion and Equity in Medical Research

 Drs.
-Rayne Rouce MD, Michael Scheurer PhD MPH, and Debra Murray PhD
+Rayne Rouce MD, Debra Murray PhD, and Yentli Soto Albrecht PhD

 Break